Eric Haase Player Props: Tigers vs. Rangers

-The Detroit Tigers, including Eric Haase and his .464 slugging percentage in past 10 games, including two extra-base hits but no homers), take on starting pitcher Andrew Heaney and the Texas Rangers at Globe Life Field, Monday at 8:05 PM ET.
+Eric Haase -- with a slugging percentage of .370 in his past 10 games, including two extra-base hits -- will be in action for the Detroit Tigers against the Texas Rangers, with Martin Perez on the mound, on June 27 at 8:05 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Twins.
+In his most recent appearance, he went 1-for-4 with a triple against the Rangers.

 Eric Haase Game Info & Props vs. the Rangers